Skip to main content

 1. Defining vulnerability policies

-First, you need to define the policies for the specific project.
-This CLI feature helps you with that, allowing you to define policies such as:
+First, you need to define the policies for the specific asset.
+This AST feature helps you with that, allowing you to define policies such as:

 conviso vulnerability assert-security-rules --rules-file 'FILE_NAME.yml'